rofenac/fo76-ml-db/README.md

 ## Timeline

+**13OCT2025** - Ok, so I got a little excited and I MAY have generated a skeleton front end for the project.
+It can be found in the "react" folder.
+It is still unknown whether I will have time to do anything with it.
 **Week 5** - Huge progress.
 Got a MVP up and running.
 It's a Festivus miracle.
 I actually have something to show the class.
 **Week 4** - Discovered the miracle of Claude Code.
 Got it set up and started working on project in earnest.
 **Week 3** - Made some headway with Claude.
 Then Claude went off the rails.
 Started over from scratch.